upinggo/leecode/README.md

 # leecode

-This is normal arthmithic for JavaScript.In LeeCode cn
+This is normal arithmetic for JavaScript.In LeeCode cn